vsco/dcdr/README.md

  dcdr init
 ```

+The default config path can also be overriden by setting the `DCDR_CONFIG_PATH` environment variable to a location of your choosing.

-Running `dcdr init` will create the default config file for you if one does not already exist.
+Running `dcdr init` will create a default config file for you if one does not already exist.
 Once you have edited this file with your, statsd, and git repo configurations you can view this info by running the `dcdr info` command.

+To create a new repository from scratch.
+Configure the `config.hcl` file with your `RepoPath` and `RepoURL` and then run `dcdr init --create`.
+This will create the repo add an empty `JSON` file and attempt to push it to the specified origin.

 ![](./resources/info.png)